rustype/typestate-rs/README.md

 ## Features
 The cargo features you can enable:
 - `typestate_debug` will generate a `.dot` file of your state machine.
-  - You can then render the file to a variety of formats, one of
+  - You can then render the file to a variety of formats like `.png` and `.svg`.

 ![](assets/SmartBulb.svg)